cyberengage/Magic_Phish/README.md

 Magic_Phish is a script to set up a Postfix mailserver, configure domain DNS, and establish a phishing simulation server.
 Additionally, it handles TLS certificates for both emails and landing pages.

+This is designed as a learning resource and is not advised for production deployment.
+Use at your own risk.

 # Features
  - Set up and configure Postfix for mailing services.
  - SPF and DKIM record configuration for domain validation.